 Keylogging is a method by which fraudsters record your actual keystrokes and mouse clicks.
 Keyloggers are “Trojan” software programs that target your computer’s operating system (Windows, Mac OS, etc.) and are “installed” via a virus.
 These can be particularly dangerous because the fraudster has captured your user ID and password, account number, Social Security Number - and anything else you have typed.
 If you are like most other users and have the same ID and PIN/Password for many different online accounts, you’ve essentially granted the fraudster access to any company with whom you conduct business.
 After all, they’ve got your login credentials so they appear to be a valid user.

-Here are some ways you can prevent yourself from being a victim of keystroke logging:
+Here are some ways you can prevent yourself from being a victim of keystroke logging and ransomware:

-· Keep your Operating System up-to-date with the latest security patches.
+• Keep your Operating System and other programs up-to-date with the latest security patches.

 Follow these guidelines to protect yourself from phishing scams:

 • Never click on a link from a business requesting that you provide them with personal information.

 • Pay close attention to the URL (Internet address) behind the link.
 Often in phishing attempts, if you hover the cursor over the link the fraudsters want you to click on, it has nothing to do with the actual company they claim to be.